Best music documentaries ~

 The very fascinating story of a magical little music bubble in Alabama.
 Aretha Franklin, Etta James, The Rolling Stones, they all fled to this studio in the middle of nowhere, so they could return with that signature Muscle Shoals sound: soulful, rhythmic, funky.
 A must see for all singers!

 Amy Winehouse – ‘Amy’

 If you weren’t convinced that Amy had a god-given talent for songwriting and singing, you will punch yourself in the face after seeing this!
 What an ANGEL she was, and what a supernatural gift she had.
 We all know how her life ended, tragically joining the ’27 club’ after struggling with too many demons.
 But what makes this movie interesting is how it all started.
 A charismatic girl-next-door, obsessed with jazz, creating the music she was missing on the radio.
 You really get to see the beautiful heart behind the musical genius!

 I mean….the woman can do no wrong in my eyes!
-Her unbelievable work ethic, courage and ability to create a movement are exceptional.
-An inspiration 🙂
+Her unbelievable work ethic, vision, courage and ability to create a movement are exceptional.
+An inspiration through & through 🙂

 Have fun, darling!
 What are some of the best music documentaries you’ve ever seen?